 Ken Frankel is Chair of the Canadian Council for the Americas (CCA).
 For his efforts on behalf of the CCA and for leadership in other hemispheric public policy initiatives, Mr. Frankel was awarded The Queen Elizabeth II Diamond Jubilee Medal by the Governor General of Canada in 2013.

-Ken Frankel is the Legal Advisor to the Secretary General and Director of the Department of Legal Services of the General Secretariat of the Organization of American States.
-His office advises the General Secretariat and its committees and hemispheric offices, OAS political bodies, member missions, specialized Inter-American organizations (including the Inter-American Commission of Women and the Inter-American Institute for Cooperation on Agriculture) and special missions (including the OAS Electoral Observation Missions, the Mission to Support the Colombian Peace Process, and the Honduran Truth Commission).
-He advises on public and private international, domestic, multilateral and administrative law.
+Mr. Frankel was the Legal Advisor to the Secretary General and Director of the Department of Legal Services of the General Secretariat of the Organization of American States from 2008-2013.
+His advised the General Secretariat and its committees and hemispheric offices, OAS political bodies, member missions, specialized Inter-American organizations (including the Inter-American Commission of Women) and special missions (including the OAS Electoral Observation Missions, the Mission to Support the Colombian Peace Process, the Honduran Truth Commission, and the Verification Mission that reversed the results of the Haitian presidential election in 2010/11).